CMS-A2-Group-J/A2/site.md

 There are five pages on our wordpress website, here are descriptions of how to make update on those pages:
 #### Home
 The Home Page utilizes the [Smart Slider 3](https://smartslider3.com/) plugin.
 You can customize the smart slider 3 plugin by going to the Smart Slider section of the Admin Dashboard.
 Click on the Home Page slider to edit it.
 You can customize the slides or add new slides.
+The home page is mostly utilized to display the most essential piece of information to deliver to visitors.
+Such as our motto, and what we do.

 <img src="images/smart_slider.png" width="600px" />